civicquarterly/ca-metrics-server/README.md

 - *GA_ACCESS_TOKEN* - for a user with access to the Google Analytics profile
 - *GA_REFRESH_TOKEN* - for a user with access to the Google Analytics profile
 - *GA_PROFILE_ID* - the profile id, e.g. "ga:123432"
+- *STRIPE_KEY* - key with read access to the stripe account

 ## api